 Since foods that contain calcium also contain a variety of other minerals as well, it is reasonable to assume that using calcium supplements that originate from red mineral algae would behave more like plants and not increase the risk of heart attacks as opposed to supplements derived from lime rock.
 There have however been no studies to test this as of yet.

 Obviously the very best dietary practice is to eat a well-balanced diet, filled with nutritious vegetables, dairy products, fruits, nuts and other goodies to get your necessary daily amount of calcium and other minerals and nutrients.

 However, in some cases that may not be sufficient, or there might be a need to ensure a daily intake of calcium at precise time intervals.
 There might also be problems getting enough daily calcium due to dietary restrictions such as lactose intolerance.

-In those cases it would seem that dietary supplements derived from the Lithothamnion calcareum red mineral algae are the best possible choice overall to ensure the necessary daily amount of calcium.
+In those cases, it would seem that dietary supplements derived from the Lithothamnion calcareum red mineral algae are the best possible choice overall to ensure the necessary daily amount.

-And lastly, being a weightlifter calcium plays an important part of my own diet.
-Calcium is important for the transportation of amino acids and creatine, it helps with getting a good sleep by releaving stress and it supports the muscles ability to relax between contractions.
-I personally prefer to supplement my meals with , as my normal daily meals do not contain enough calcium for my activities.
-That way I feel I get the benefits of calcium supplementation without the added risk of heart disease. red mineral algae calcium from NOW
+And lastly, as I'm a weightlifter, calcium plays an important part in my own diet.
+Calcium is important for the transportation of amino acids and creatine, it helps with getting good sleep by relieving stress and supporting the muscle's ability to relax between contractions.
+I personally prefer to supplement my meals with red mineral algae calcium from NOW, as my normal daily meals do not contain enough calcium for my activities.
+That way I feel I get the benefits of supplementation without the added risk of heart disease.

 Aslam MN et al. A Mineral-Rich Extract from the Red Marine Algae Lithothamnion calcareum Preserves Bone Structure and Function in Female Mice on a Western-Style Diet.
 Calcif Tissue Int.
 2010;86:313–324.